Beijing 2022: Even in defeat, China's foreign players are still smiling — and still spinning | DW | 11.02.2022

 Barring what would be an incredibly rare exception, China doesn't allow dual nationality, while Rule 41 of the International Olympic Committee's (IOC) charter says: "Any competitor in the Olympic Games must be a national of the country of the NOC [national Olympic committee] which is entering such competitor."

-Mark Adams, the IOC's spokesman, told Friday's daily press briefing that he wasn't aware of a change in the system: "Usually they would have to have a passport."
+Mark Adams, the IOC's spokesman, told Friday's daily press briefing that he wasn't aware of a change in his organization's rules: "Usually they would have to have a passport."

-Something had to give, and Dreyer believes that it was the Chinese side that blinked first.
+Something had to give if the players didn't want to surrender their foreign passports, and Dreyer believes that it was the Chinese side that blinked first.

 "I think the primary option was 'give up your passport — here's a Chinese passport' and the players were like, 'No,'" Dreyer said.
 "They have a lot of leverage as a group because China knows that they are desperately uncompetitive and need these heritage players.